 The concept that Jesus has assigned our first personality to the cross, to death, and that a new man has been conceived in us and is coming to the day of birth, must be brought into prominence in Christian thinking if people are to enter eternal life, into the Kingdom of God.

 The difference between Christ being conceived in us, and bringing to birth a new son of God, is revealed in Paul’s admonition to the church in Galatia:

 My little children, for whom I labor in birth again until Christ is formed in you, (Galatians 4:19)

 The Galatians had been saved.
 The Galatians had received the Holy Spirit (Galatians 3:2).
 Christ had been conceived in them.
 But Christ had not been formed in them.
 Here we can observe plainly the difference between Christ being conceived in us and Christ coming to the level of maturity required for the full achievement of God’s plan for us.

 Jewish teachers had followed Paul into Galatia and were demanding that the Christian converts adhere to the Law of Moses, particularly to the rite of circumcision.
 Paul knew once the new creation had been formed in the Galatians they would understand why neither circumcision nor uncircumcision is essential to the Kingdom of God; that only the new creation is of eternal significance.

-For in Christ neither circumcision availeth any thing, nor uncircumcision, but a new creature [creation].
+For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation.
 (Galatians 6:15)